-Providing historical and current year actual revenue and expenditure results on the same web page as budget information could have enhanced the transparency of financial information.
-To adequately evaluate budgets, the current budget must be compared to previous budgets and evaluated in comparison to actual spending and receipts.
+Providing historical and current year actual revenue and expenditure results on the same web page as budget information could have enhanced the transparency of financial information regardless of whether any major budgetary issues occurred or not.
+To adequately evaluate budgets, the current budget must be compared to previous budgets and evaluated in comparison of actual spending and receipts.
 Such comparisons help to identify any ongoing problems the District is having with its budgets.